sladericewatkins/onecms7/src/macos-ventura-issues/index.md

 Items are written in the following format:

 ```
-[Version encountered in] "Description of issue"
+[Version encountered in, Application/function affected] "Description of issue"
 ```

 A source is also included if it wasn't encountered directly by me.